Work to extend platforms at the main stations along the Cotswold Line between Oxford and Worcester is running on schedule.

 Buses replaced trains between Moreton-in-Marsh and Worcester during the closure, which ran from Saturday, November 17, to Sunday, November 25.

-The longer platforms are due to be brought into use in February 2019, after the completion of extensions at Charlbury and Hanborough, where most work is being carried out overnight, and installation of lighting and fencing.
-The extension to platform 2 at Moreton-in-Msrsh is pictured below, in front of the former creamery building at the north end of the station.
+Most of the extended platforms were brought into use in late December, with the exception of Charlbury and Hanborough, where work is expected to be completed by the start of January 2019.
+The extension to platform 2 at Moreton-in-Marsh is pictured below, in front of the former creamery building at the north end of the station.

 Once complete, the platforms at these stations will be able to accommodate seven coaches of GWR's new Class 800 and Class 802 InterCity Express Trains (IET), which can operate as single five-coach and nine-coach trains, or as 10-coach trains formed by coupling together two of the five-coach units.